-What are Different Types of Financial Fraud?
+Types of Financial Fraud

-There is a dizzying array of laws and regulations that apply to the financial sector.
+A SEC whistleblower attorney deals with a dizzying array of laws and regulations that apply to the financial sector.
 Government agencies, such as the U.S. Securities and Exchange Commission (SEC), the Commodity Futures Trading Commission (CFTC), and the Internal Revenue Service (IRS) enforce these laws and regulations.

 Since it would be impossible for these government agencies to catch all violations of these laws and regulations, the financial fraud whistleblower programs are especially important.
 These include the SEC Whistleblower Program, the CFTC Whistleblower Program, and the IRS Whistleblower Program.